cbs-news-data/wage-theft-data/tasks/6-generate-state-reports/output/california-wage-theft-report.md

 ### Overall amounts

-The data obtained by CBS News shows that, since 2017, 63442 wage theft claims were filed with the California Department of Industrial Relations.
-The total amount claimed was 847551015.182887.
+The data obtained by CBS News shows that, since 2017, 63,442 wage theft claims were filed with the California Department of Industrial Relations.
+The total amount owed was $558,617,653.64.

-The median amount claimed was 4800.0.
+The median amount for each case was $2,070.01.
 Here's how losing that amount could impact an average worker in california

-4800.0 is the equivalent of:
+$2,070.01 is the equivalent of:
-* 3 weeks of pay for the average worker in california.
+* 1 weeks of pay for the average worker in california.
-* 2 months of rent for the average renter in california or 2 months of mortgage payments for the average homeowner in california.
+* 1 months of rent for the average renter in california or 1 months of mortgage payments for the average homeowner in california.
-* 989 tanks of gas for the average driver in california.
-* 20 weeks of groceries for the average family in california.\
+* 9 weeks of groceries for the average family in california.

 ### Amounts paid to claimants

-0.4178462217458466% of the 63442 wage theft cases provided by the California Department of Industrial Relations resulted in a payment to the claimant.
+0%% of the 63,442 wage theft cases provided by the California Department of Industrial Relations resulted in a payment to the claimant.

-The total amount paid to claimants was 126853456.26799999.
+The total amount paid to claimants was $126,853,456.27.

 Just because a person was paid doesn't mean they were paid the full amount they claimed.
 The median amount paid was 572.44.
 0.13439046688313736% of the cases paid were paid in full.